 Federal Law.
 Federal laws classify marijuana as an illegal substance and provide criminal penalties for various activities relating to its use.
+While federal law allows the importation, distribution, and sale of certain products derived from marijuana plants (such as industrial hemp) if they are not intended for human consumption (such as for clothing and animal feed), the cultivation of marijuana for such products is illegal without a federal permit.
 These laws are enforced by federal agencies that may act independently or in cooperation with state and local law enforcement agencies.

 State Law and Proposition 215.
 Under current state law, the possession, cultivation, or distribution of marijuana generally is illegal in California.
 Penalties for marijuana-related activities vary depending on the offense.
-For example, possession of one ounce or less of marijuana is an infraction punishable by a fine, while selling marijuana is a felony and may result in a jail or prison sentence.
+For example, possession of one ounce or less of marijuana is an infraction punishable by a fine, while selling marijuana is a felony and may result in a county jail or state prison sentence.
+The cultivation of industrial hemp is also illegal in California.

 In November 1996, voters approved Proposition 215, which legalized under state law the cultivation and possession of marijuana in California for medical purposes.
+Current state law also authorizes cities and counties to regulate the establishment of medical marijuana dispensaries in their jurisdictions.
 The U.S. Supreme Court ruled in 2005, however, that federal authorities could continue under federal law to prosecute California patients and providers engaged in the cultivation and use of marijuana for medical purposes.
-Despite having this authority, the U.S. Department of Justice's (DOJ's) current policy is to not prosecute individual marijuana patients and caregivers who act in compliance with state medical marijuana laws.
-The department, however, stated that it would continue to prosecute "commercial" medical marijuana activities.
-Moreover, the U.S. Attorney General has stated that the U.S. DOJ would continue to enforce federal laws prohibiting marijuana activities related to recreational use, even if such activities were to be permitted under state law.
+Despite having this authority, the current policy of the U.S. Department of Justice (DOJ) is not to prosecute marijuana users and businesses that act in compliance with state and local marijuana laws so long as those laws are written and enforced in a manner that upholds federal priorities.
+These priorities include ensuring that marijuana is not distributed to minors or diverted from states that have legalized marijuana to those that have not.
 State and local governments currently collect sales tax on medicinal marijuana sales.